koshev-msk/modemfeed/README.md

 <details>
    <summary>How install precompiled packages</summary>
-   Add repositaries for our Router in /etc/opkg/customfeeds.conf
+   Add repositories for your Router in /etc/opkg/customfeeds.conf

    For Openwrt 19th branch: